bomonike/azure-chatgbt/README.md

    ### ChromaDB

-1. ChromaDB (at <a target="_blank" href="https://docs.trychroma.com/">docs.trychroma.com</a>) is an open-source vector embeddings database that augments LLMs with custom data.
+1. ChromaDB (at <a target="_blank" href="https://docs.trychroma.com/">docs.trychroma.com</a>) is a vector embeddings database that augments LLMs with custom private data.

+   ChromaDB is open-source.
+It competes with MongoDB Atlas, startup Pinecone, etc.

    A [vector database](https://learn.microsoft.com/en-us/semantic-kernel/memories/vector-db) is a new type of database for the AI era because it <strong>defines relationships between words</strong> using vector arrays.